Poached Eggs: How to Poach an Egg Perfectly

-Fresh Eggs Make for the Best Poached Eggs
+Fresh Eggs Are Best

 Now that you have 6 tips for making the best poached eggs, there’s one tip that can’t be overlooked.
 And that’s using the freshest eggs possible.
 This truly is the #1 most important factor in determining the success of your poached eggs.
 Fresh eggs have firmer whites, less liquidy whites and just hold their spherical shape better.